MaalyALkaraki/syllabus/node-db/week-17/sql2-more-queries.md

 # More Queries
 ## Objectives
-*   Learn how to aggregate data over multiple rows
-*   Learn how to use aggregate values to restrict the results returned
+*   Learn how to aggregate data over multiple rows and use aggregate values to restrict the results
 *   Combine rows from different tables using JOIN
+*   Insert new rows, update existing rows and delete unwanted rows
 *   Use sub-queries to access multiple tables in a query
 ---
 ## Aggregate Functions